bbqkees/Nefit-Buderus-EMS-bus-Arduino-Domoticz/ReadOnly-Send-via-GET/README.md

 The parts I did not need to acquire the bus data, I commented out or just ignored.
 What is not in there is fetching the HTTP GET requests from Domoticz (so you can send commands from Domoticz to the Arduino).

+If you intend to send data, you also need to change the thermostat type in the writeRegister() function!

 There might also be some left over redundant stuff in the code.
 You can ignore it or remove it.

 You need to create a virtual hardware and virtual devices in Domoticz for the sketch to send to.